oneeve8/kobble-data/content/markdown.md

 # List
-To create a list us an asterisk * for a bullet point, or just use numbers
+To create a list us an asterisk * for a bullet point, or just use numbers.
-Indent and then use an asterisk * for a hollow bullet point
+Indent and then use an asterisk * for a hollow bullet point.

-Lists:
+Result Examples:

 * milk